DiamondLightSource/fast_rsm/README.md

 a general purpose tool that can be used in many contexts besides purely reciprocal space mapping, although it originated as a spin-out of this project.

-https://github.com/RBrearton/Custom-bin contains the binning algorithm used by default, although several more are included in the fast_rsm.binning module.
+https://github.com/RBrearton/mapper_c_utils contains the binning algorithm used by default, although several more are included in the fast_rsm.binning module.
 I found that the simple binning algorithm contained in custom-bin for 3D datasets is significantly faster than fast-histogram's histogramdd, which is faster than my custom numpy routine, which is faster than numpy's histogramdd.
+It contains some other useful routines, but I find it nice to keep the high performance C stuff in a separate repository.
+This fast_rsm repo should contain exclusively nice, easy to read and organised python code.